Bernice Morgan: Career

-In the summer of 2022 Perchance Theatre, based in Cupids, NL, mounted Morgan's play "Area of Uncertainty" under the direction of Sarah Phillips.
-This play describes the effect of Amelia Earhart's eleven-day stop-over on Trepassey, Newfoundland in 1928.
+In the summer of 2022 Perchance Theatre, based in Cupids, Newfoundland, mounted Morgan's play "Area of Uncertainty" under the direction of Sarah Phillips.
+This play describes the effect of Amelia Earhart's eleven-day stop-over on Trepassey, Newfoundland, in 1928.

 Honours

-In 1996 Bernice Morgan was named Artist of the Year by the Newfoundland and Labrador Arts Council and in 1998 she was awarded an honorary degree by Memorial University of Newfoundland and Labrador.
-She is a Member of the Order of Canada and received the Queen's Golden Jubilee Medal in 2003, and the Queen's Diamond Jubilee Medal in 2012.
-In 2020 the St. John's YWCA presented her with their Woman of Distinction Award, and in December of that year, Morgan was inducted into the Newfoundland and Labrador Arts Council (ArtsNL) Hall of Honour.
+In 1996, Morgan was named Artist of the Year by the Newfoundland and Labrador Arts Council and in 1998 she was awarded an honorary degree by Memorial University of Newfoundland and Labrador.
+She is a member of the Order of Canada and received the Queen's Golden Jubilee Medal in 2003, and the Queen's Diamond Jubilee Medal in 2012.
+In 2020, the St. John's YWCA presented her with their Woman of Distinction Award, and in December of that year, Morgan was inducted into the Newfoundland and Labrador Arts Council (ArtsNL) Hall of Honour.